ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 A majority of 46.5% users use Solidity on a daily basis, followed by 33.2% who use it weekly and only 11.9% who use it on a monthly basis.

 As low as 1.9% said that they never use Solidity.
-6.5% users reported that they still use it rarely.
+6.5% users reported that they use it rarely.

 ![Solidity Usage Frequency](slide25)

-We asked the survey audience about the sources they use for getting the Solidity binaries.
-Below are most mentioned sources:
+This year, we also wnated to learn how the survey audience gets the Solidity binaries.
+The most mentioned sources were:

 - via a framework / IDE (38.8%)
 - using npm (18.6%)